Table of Contents

-Top Professional Templates
+Professional and Timeless Resume Templates

 As the name suggests, this popular design presents a crisp, clean look, with a simple header and judicious spacing between sections for maximum readability.

-The job applicant’s name is featured in prominent font in this layout, while the slight indents for each section make it easy for recruiters to scan.
+The job applicant’s name is featured in a prominent font in this layout, while the slight indents for each section make it easy for recruiters to scan.

 Simple but effective use of color makes this design’s header stand out.
 Section titles are arranged in the left margin for quick reference.